Our 20th Anniversary Luxury Cruise/Tour Expedition

 Expedition highlights and wildlife listed here are possible experiences only and cannot be guaranteed.
 Your Expedition Leader and Captain will work together to ensure opportunities for adventure and exploration are the best possible, taking into account the prevailing weather, wildlife activity and ice conditions.

-All above cruise fares are in US funds per person based on double occupancy.
+All above cruise fares are in CANADIAN funds per person based on double occupancy.